fgcartographix/big-data-spring2017/week10/10_PSET7_sliderMap.md

 * Data is from [National Archives and Records Administration](https://www.archives.gov/federal-register/electoral-college/historical.html)

-You can refer to the slider example made in class for this exercise.
+You can refer to the slider example made in class for this exercise to help you figure out a solution.

 * [Slider Map Example - Mike Foster](http://duspviz.mit.edu/d3-workshop/examples/session4/boston-slider-map.html)